aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ## Prerequisite

 This tutorial assumes you already have your environment setup.
 To setup a new environment, create an Amazon Neptune Cluster.
-You can also run this cloudformation template [link TBD] to setup the additional resources (i.e Gremlin console).
+You can also run this cloudformation template [link TBD] to setup the additional resources (i.e Gremlin console, Graphexp, etc.).

 Also - See the following links on how to create an Amazon Neptune Cluster for Gremlin: